-The respondents who were marked A1 to A37, are all based in Nigeria.
-77.8% of them are within the age range of between 51-60; 11.1 percent (31-50) while above 60 (11.1 percent).
-There educational qualifications ranged from 55.6 percent (Master Degree); 11.1 percent (PhD) while 33.3 percent had other educational qualifications which were not specified.
-Surprisingly despite their educational qualifications not all of them responded to all the questions asked but those who did elucidate on digital authoritarian practice, control and techniques.
+The interviewees, who are marked A-1 to A-37, are all based in Nigeria.
+77.8% of them are within the age range from 51 to 60, 11.1% (31-50) while above 60 (11.1%).
+There educational qualifications ranged from 55.6% (Master's Degree), 11.1% (PhD) while 33.3% had other educational qualifications which were not specified.
+Surprisingly despite their educational qualifications not all of them responded to all the questions asked.
+But those who did elucidate on digital authoritarian practice, control and techniques.